 When acquiring another organisation to integrate into your business, it is key to consider the cultural fit and the ways of working.
 Considering a traditional organisation purchasing a move entrepreneurial business, there will inevitably be clashes on how and when money is spent.
-When start-up is looking to scale, the difficulty moving from a small team of like-minded individuals to a larger organisation with more standardised processes and procedures can cause the key individuals to leave, which can cause a gap in knowledge and skills.
+When a start-up is looking to scale, the difficulty moving from a small team of like-minded individuals to a larger organisation with more standardised processes and procedures can cause the key individuals to leave, which can cause a gap in knowledge and skills.
 Creating a clear and transparent dialogue with the senior stakeholders and key individuals, even during the due diligence process, will build support when the difficult decisions are made to spend money on the technology integration.
-We have found that with our clients many times the initial cost and effort of the IT integration has been vastly underestimated.
+We have experienced many instances, with our clients, when the initial cost and effort of IT integration has been vastly underestimated.

-Key to a successful integration is to move the shared/corporate services to a single platform for the newly formed organisation.
+Key to a successful integration is to move the shared / corporate services to a single platform for the newly formed organisation.
 This has two broad advantages; it provides the opportunity to consolidate the resources, technologies, licenses, and support across both the technology and the corporate teams.
 Secondly, it moves the organisation forward in creating a centralised function for the day-to-day activities which helps to build a sense that this is now a single organisation.
 However, it is important to consider the implications of this from a technology perspective.
 Are there enough licenses available?
 Are the current systems scalable to incorporate the acquired business?
-Do you have enough knowledgeable support available, either internally or provided by a third-party?
+Do you have enough support capability and capacity, either internally or provided by a third-party?
 What will be the contractual impact with your current providers?

 We found that one of the major reasons for an acquisition with our clients is the opportunity to leverage the combined data of both the organisations and the ability to cross-sell to clients.
 Critical in enabling these elements is ensuring the data is correct, governed, and readily available to derive insights to create value.
-Your organisation will possibly already have a data strategy, but it needs to be reevaluated to confirm it is robust enough to incorporate the new data and there are clear policies and procedures in place to enable it.
-Our advice is rather taking a bit more time to get it right the first time.
+Your organisation will possibly already have a data strategy, but it needs to be reevaluated to confirm that it is robust enough to incorporate the new data and there are clear policies and procedures in place to utilise it - this can be a difficult and costly effort if not done properly.
+Our advice is to take more time to get it right the first time.
 The value will be exponential if the organisation can leverage the data correctly or it could turn into a manual process with multiple versions of the truth scattered across the business.